 If you have ever timed yourself brushing your teeth, I bet you were shocked by how little time you spend.
 In fact, most people brush for less than thirty seconds.
 Get a system in place.
 Use an egg timer or your phone to time yourself.
 Spend thirty seconds on the upper outer surfaces, thirty on the upper inner surfaces, and then another thirty seconds on the lower inner and outer surfaces too.
 You will do a great job spending more time on your teeth.
 There is also some great toothpaste on the market that comes with an LED light these days that help to highlight where you have missed by glowing bright yellow.
 Life-changing!

 5.Cheese and dairy is healing.

 Cheese neutralizes the acid in most soft drinks and wine, making the acid less tooth-damaging.
 Cheese contains casein and whey protein, which helps to reduce acid erosion in your enamel.
 If you’re a wine drinker, be sure to pair that glass with a cheese plate, as these proteins can help counteract wine’s acidity.

 6.Fresh fruit is best.

 Fruit is a great source of vitamin C, which is a building block for Collagen.
 Collagen is present in our skin, gum tissue and also in the bones surrounding the teeth.
 Fruit is great at helping to curb sweet tooth habits.
 Some great choices include blueberries, avocados, currants and bananas.

 7.Eat on schedule.

 One of the worst things you can do for your teeth is to slowly graze all day.
 Every time you snack on a sugary meal, the bacteria in your mouth will work to increase the acidity of your mouth.
-That acid can attack the enamel causing tooth decay and increasing your risk of dental disease.
-It is better to have a bigger one-off snack, than lots of little ones through the day.
+That acid can attack the enamel causing tooth decay and increases your risk of dental disease.
+It is better to have a bigger one-off snack than lots of little ones throughout the day.